 Her gaze narrowed.
 "What makes you think I won't use it?"

 "Had you or your, ah, twenty friends been murderers, no doubt those two fools there," he motioned, "would have bullet holes where only bruises show."

 Disarmed by his quick reasoning, Joy tried to dissuade him from this belief.
 "I assure you, sir, I'd be just as pleased to shoot you as to look at you!"
 She misread plain malice as fear, and ridiculously, before she thought better of her natural inclination, she said, "Oh, don't worry, I truly won't shoot if you just do as I say."

-"Ah!
-I suppose this means I can stop my quivering!"
+"So I can stop my quivering?"